How To Use a Pottery Kiln at Home – 13 Tips To Remember

 9. Leave Kiln Closed Until the Temperature Is Under 125°F (51.7°C)

-Pottery kilns take a day or even longer to complete the whole heating and cooling process, depending on the speed or rate of heating, the size of the kiln, and the insulation.
-The control screen will give a better idea of the kiln’s internal temperature.
-However, it would be best to wait until the temperature comes down under 125°F (51.7°C) before you open the lid and see the final product.
+Pottery kilns take a day or even longer to complete the heating and cooling process, depending on the heating rate, kiln size, and insulation.
+The control screen will provide a clearer indication of the kiln’s internal temperature.
+However, it would be best to wait until the temperature drops below 125°F (51.7°C) before opening the lid to see the final product.

-You should be cautious even in the cooling phase of the kiln because although the temperature isn’t hundreds of degrees, it’s still enough to get burned.
+You should be cautious even in the cooling phase of the kiln, because although the temperature isn’t hundreds of degrees, it may still be enough to burn you.

-It’s also better for pottery.
-If you are removing your pottery with gloves on, then your pottery is still too hot and will crack from thermal shock.
+If you are removing your pottery with gloves on, it is still too hot.
 It’s always best to wait.
 Nothing about pottery is fast anyway.

 10. Don’t Put Anything in the Kiln if You’re Unsure About It